GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 You can direct users to a dedicated support site by including a link in the **Support URL**.

 <figure>
-  {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/KsZdITw3oTNYnaoa4M8b.png", alt="Chrome Web Store listing support section linking to external support site", width="500", height="140" %}
+  {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/KsZdITw3oTNYnaoa4M8b.png", alt="Store listing support section linking to external support site", width="500", height="140" %}
   <figcaption>
    Store listing support section linking to an external support site.
   </figcaption>